Hands up who loves jammie dodgers!

 Here’s a close up to show you what kind of texture you’re looking for…

-See how the blondie is still slightly soft in the middle?
+See how the blondie is still slightly soft and gooey in the middle?
 That’s the dream..

 If you wanted to, you could use mini jammie dodgers instead – how cute would those be dotted around the top?